demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 3. Enter your client secret in the *Key* parameter field.
 4. Enter your tenant ID in the *Token* parameter field.
 5. Save the instance.
-6. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions,.
+6. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions.
 For example, for Microsoft Graph User: `!msgraph-user-generate-login-url`.

 #### Using National Cloud
 Some of the Cortex XSOAR-Microsoft integrations support the deployment of national clouds through the self-deployed